tatianegercina/FinTech/02-Homework/05-APIs/Instructions/README.md

 3. Parse the API JSON response to pick the crypto prices and store each price in a variable.

-    **Hint:** Be aware of the particular identifier for each cryptocurrency in the API JSON response, bitcoin identifier is `1` whereas ethereum is `1027`.
+    **Hint:** Be aware of the particular identifier for each cryptocurrency in the API JSON response, the bitcoin identifier is `1` whereas ethereum is `1027`.

 4. Compute the value in US dollars of the current amount of cryptocurrencies and print the results.